 However, studies have revealed that the use of cards increases the purchase of unhealthy and convenience foods.
 This correlation in food purchases and payment type is the result of a decrease in, what Prelec and Loewenstein have identified as, coupling.

-So it can be seen that the use of cash in food retail outlets is the productive choice for those wishing to reduce their calorie intake through purchasing less unhealthy foods, as well as reduce spending through unplanned and perhaps impulsive food purchases.
+It may be seen the use of cash in food retail outlets is the productive choice for those aiming to reduce their calorie intake through purchasing unhealthy foods, as well as reduce spending through unplanned and perhaps impulsive food purchases.
 Using cash as payment means consumers are able to better monitor and control food choices, and decide consciously whether to purchase a certain product.

-On the other hand, it can be seen that using card payments improves the perceived pleasure of the product and shopping experience.
+On the other hand, it may be seen using card payments improves the perceived pleasure of the product and shopping experience.
 In contrast to cash payments, a distant coupling provides consumers with the psychology of distancing ourselves from the money we have spent.
-As such for products that we wish to experience with full pleasure and gusto are appropriate choices for payment by card.
+As such for products aiming to experience with full pleasure and gusto are appropriate choices for payment by card.

 The best practice is therefore for consumers to determine for themselves an appropriate balance by using cash for making healthier food choices and paying for card to make sure those choices are enjoyed to their fullest.
 Ultimately the decision is with the consumer to decide whether opting to use cash over the convenience of card is the best option for their health and their wallet.

-What are the productive aspects of cash transactions that would assist us in making healthier choices?
+What are the productive aspects of cash transactions which would assist in making healthier shopping choices?